LaUrrego/LittleBigCheckers/README.md

 # How to Use

+Currently for Mac Terminal!
+Testing others as time allows.
 To use LittleBigCheckers, simply create an instance of Checkers, create two players using create_player(), and the call play_game() method to begin the game and use it to move your token pieces.
 You can also call the print_color_board() method below all play_game() calls to automatically display the game board in the terminal after each move in full color